datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    :command:`datalad install`, however, adds to :command:`datalad clone` in that it has slightly more complex functionality.
 Thus, while command structure is more intuitive, the capacities of :command:`clone` are also slightly more limited than those of :command:`install` in comparison.
-A ``-r/--recursive`` operation, i.e., obtaining a dataset and potential subdatasets at the same time, is only possible with :command:`datalad install`.
-Therefore, pick for yourself which command you are more comfortable with.
-In the handbook, we use both, and you will often note that we use the terms "installed dataset" and "cloned dataset" interchangeably.
+Unlike :command:`datalad clone`, :command:`datalad install` provides a ``-r/--recursive`` operation, i.e., it can obtain (clone) a dataset and potential subdatasets right at the time of superdataset installation.
+You can pick for yourself which command you are more comfortable with.
+In the handbook, we use :command:`clone` for its more intuitive behavior, but you will often note that we use the terms "installed dataset" and "cloned dataset" interchangeably.

-To summarize what you learned in this section, write a note on how to install a dataset using a path as a source on a common file system.
+To summarize what you learned in this section, write a note on how to clone a dataset using a path as a source on a common file system.
-Include the options ``-r``/``--recursive`` and ``--recursion-limit``.

 Write this note in "your own" (the original) ``DataLad-101`` dataset, though!